 Pei Zhang is an associate research professor in the Electrical and Computer Engineering and Information Networking Institute departments at Carnegie Mellon University.
 He received his bachelor’s degree with honors from the California Institute of Technology in 2002, and his Ph.D. in Electrical Engineering from Princeton University in 2008.
 While at Princeton University, he developed the ZebraNet system, which is used to track zebras in Kenya.
 It was the first deployed, wireless, ad- hoc, mobile sensor network.
 His recent work includes SensorFly (focused on groups of autonomous miniature-helicopter based sensor nodes) and MARS (Muscle Activity Recognition).

-Beyond research publications, Zhang's work has been featured on popular media including CNN, The Science Channel, Discovery Channel, CBS News, CNET, Popular Science, and BBC Focus.
-He is also a
+Beyond research publications, Zhang’s work has been featured on popular media including CNN, The Science Channel, Discovery Channel, CBS News, CNET, Popular Science, and BBC Focus.
+He is also a cofounder of the startup Vibradotech.
+In addition, he has won several awards including the NSF CAREER Award and Edith and Martin B. Stein Solar Energy Innovation Award, and is a member of the Department of Defense Computer Science Studies Panel.

 Sensing the Physical Environment: Four Examples of Inferring Data with Sensor Technology